duvanjamid/duvanjamid/README.md

 ### <a href="https://www.instagram.com/duvanjamid" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="duvanjamid" height="30" width="40" /></a>  <a href="https://www.instagram.com/duvanjamid" target="_blank">@duvanjamid</a>
 My objective is to be able to share and motivate people who feel a strong concern for development, programming and the technology sector.
-I have always been able to transmit good feelings when communicating with others and I am always willing to help, that is why I enjoy providing the necessary information to all those interested in technology. <a href="https://www.instagram.com/veritechie" target="_blank">We are almost already 45K!</a>
+I have always been able to transmit good feelings when communicating with others and I am always willing to help, that is why I enjoy providing the necessary information to all those interested in technology.

 ### 🌱 I'm currently learning... / Last Projects